Losses

 • BatchAllTripletLoss uses all possible, valid triplets, rather than only semi hard positive and negatives.

 • BatchHardSoftMarginTripletLoss uses only the hardest positive and negative samples, rather than only semi hard positive and negatives.
+Also, it does not require setting a margin.

 Example